askeladdenco/eslint-config-askeladden/README.md

 - react
 - typescript
 - prettier
-- prettier-react
 - prettier-typescript

 For a given project, you will probably need several of them.
-For example: If you want to add `javascript` and `react`, `prettier` and `prettier-react` to your repo, add the following to your `.eslintrc` config:
+For example: If you want to add `javascript` and `react` and `prettier` to your repo, add the following to your `.eslintrc` config:

 ```json
 {